pycom/pycom-micropython-sigfox/docs/library/network.rst

     .. class:: CC3K(spi, pin_cs, pin_en, pin_irq)

-       Create a CC3K driver object, initialise the CC3000 module using the given SPI bus and pins, and return the CC3K object.
+       Create a CC3K driver object, initialize the CC3000 module using the given SPI bus and pins, and return the CC3K object.

        Arguments are: